 You can, however, install the OneNote desktop application manually by downloading it separately.
 Microsoft is making it harder to get the desktop version of OneNote but you can get it.
 Download links are listed below which I retrieved from the “OneNote Missing After Installing Office” article also linked below.

 Now, I have been using OneNote for Windows 10 for a few months now and I frankly do not have any issues with it.
 It does take a little bit to get used to the new interface but once you do, you will find that most if not all of the common features are there.
 Microsoft is continuing to update the application so you will only see features being added.
 I have yet to find a reason to install the desktop version of the application even though there are some features that are specific to either the Windows 10 or desktop versions.

-Microsoft does says that the Windows 10 version of OneNote is regularly updated but the 2016 desktop version will no longer get new features.
-It will get bug fixes and security updates however, but support will end by October 2020 and and extended support by October 2025.
+Microsoft does say that the Windows 10 version of OneNote is regularly updated but the 2016 desktop version will no longer get new features.
+It will get bug fixes and security updates, however, but support will end by October 2020 and extended support by October 2025.